Public transport : Paris and the Île-de-France

 Original art nouveau style Simpler design introduced in 1909 Minimalist style introduced in the 1970s Current design, also used at RER stations

-If you need to buy a ticket, multi-lingual machines are located in the ticket hall.
-You'll then need to insert your ticket through the barrier in order to access the platforms.
+If you need to buy a ticket for any Métro, multi-lingual machines are located in the ticket hall.
+You'll need to insert your ticket through the barrier in order to access the platforms.

-All lines are signed throughout the station.
+Métro lines are signed throughout the station, as are RER lines at inner city stops.
 As you approach the platform, you'll need to make sure you know which direction to take.
 Directions are referred to by the final station on the line (example right), with a list of intermediate stations shown beneath.

 You'll need to make sure you've got the right direction; go the wrong way and you may need to pay again for the journey back, as changing platform often involves going via the ticket hall.